Aquarius Rising Astrology

 And doesn't this attitude lead to true abundance?

-Relaxing in an unspoiled natural environment, or perhaps listening to beautiful music, dancing, eating delicious and nutritious food, touching and being touched sensitively and lovingly, reveling in the sensual pleasure of love-making, acquiring all the necessary resources to support all of these activities, these are the things that a balanced Taurus does.
+Relaxing in an unspoiled natural environment, or perhaps listening to beautiful music, dancing, eating delicious and nutritious food, touching and being touched sensitively and lovingly, reveling in the sensual pleasure of love-making, acquiring all the necessary resources to support all of these activities, these are the things that

 In this case, what a nice calm, artistic, self-assured and re-assuring, patient, forgiving person to be around, eh?
 Am I lucky to be married to one of these creatures or what!